 Not everyone is aware of the intricacies of canine body language and behavior, but I think we’re all pretty clear on when a dog is being steamrolled by others, especially when it’s happening repeatedly or non-stop.
 The dogs aren’t likely to stop the interaction; it’s up to the owners to intercede.
 Even at home, having one dog who bullies another constantly is very likely to lead to the bullied dog going out and doing the exact same thing to others.
 It’s just one more reason to—sing it with me now—don’t let your puppies grow up to be bullies.

-You can find my books (including my latest Keeping the Peace) and seminar DVDs at www.nicolewilde.com, and my artwork at www.photomagicalart.com.
+You can find my books (including my latest Keeping the Peace) and seminar DVDs at www.nicolewilde.com.
+Don’t want to miss a blog post?
+Subscribe above and be notified by email of new posts.
+You can also sign up for my Training Tips Tuesdays by going to www.nicolewilde.com and clicking on Join Nicole’s Inside Scoop List.
+You’ll get free tips on training and behavior weekly!
 You can also find me on Facebook and Twitter.